Gignoot/Ender-5-pro-Firmware-bugfix2.0.x/README.md

 # Ender-5-pro-Firmware-bugfix2.0.x
-Flashable Firmware for ender 5 and ender 5 pro stock , without bed leveling probe or filament runout sensor.
+Flashable Firmware for ender 5 and ender 5 pro stock 4.2.2 Motherboards , without bed leveling probe or filament runout sensor.

 This firmware is for Ender 5 and Ender 5 pro that come in stock version.